angshenting/scba-techcomm/SCBA_GCoC.md

 means the form prescribed by SCBA for the lodging of appeals at a Singapore National Championship.

 ### 2.3 Singapore National Championships
-means any event so designated by the SCBA from time to time and if the context permits, also means the totality of such events scheduled for play at a particular site.
-The event should generally commence sometime between May 1 and June 30.
-Within these limits, actual dates are left to the convenience of the host NBO.
-However, the host NBO should circulate approximate dates by November 1 of the previous year.
+means any event so designated by the SCBA in its annual calendar.
+These include but are not limited to:
+* Singapore Open Teams
+* Singapore Open Pairs
+* Any event at Easter Congress Championships
+* Any event at Pesta Sukan Championships
+* National Handicap Teams
+* National IMP Pairs
+* National MP Teams
+* National Youth Teams

 ### 2.4 Brown Sticker Announcement Form
 means the form designed for the announcement of Brown Sticker Conventions (bids, overcalls and subsequent auction) as referred to in the WBF Systems Policy.